 Consequently, those conversations will also include PBS getting the ball rolling on the government selling properties where the upkeep and liability are too great to justify having an agency tenant occupy the space.

-Congress in 2016 passed the Federal Assets Sale and Transfer Act, aimed at streamlining the way government disposes of excess property.
+Congress in 2016 passed the Federal Assets Sale and Transfer Act, aimed at streamlining the way the government disposes of excess property.
 The law required GSA to make its Federal Real Property Profile management system public.
 That same year, the agency identified nearly 11,000 buildings as underutilized or unoccupied.

 However, the Public Buildings Reform Board (PBRB) launched under the legislation still lacks a chairman, because President Donald Trump has yet to submit a nominee.
 In addition, only four of the six board members have been appointed.